[ Skip Main Nav ]

 Most of our students already hold full-time jobs when they enroll, and statistics show that many experience wage increases that are above the national average salary increase for the same time period.
 In June 2011 the Center for College Affordability and Productivity noted the following on their website, “…the typical University of Phoenix alumni earns slightly more than those from the traditional competitive schools at every level of experience throughout their career.
 In fact, bachelor’s degree students enrolled at University of Phoenix in 2010 reported that they earned an average salary increase of 6.8 percent during the course of their degree program.”

 The education students receive at University of Phoenix is valuable and helps them achieve their goals in life.
-University of Phoenix is accredited and held to the same accreditation standards as other public and private schools.
-Our faculty members hold successful positions in their professional fields.
+One of the reasons for this is because our students are learning from faculty who work in the real world and hold successful positions in their professional fields.
 The classes we offer challenge our students—just ask them.

 Many of our degree programs are accredited and help prepare students to thrive in today's job market.
 Since 2006 we have graduated more than 30,000 educators.
-Our teaching program is accredited by the Teacher Education Accreditation Council (TEAC) and is recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
+Our teaching program is recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
 Each state has its own state teacher credentialing examination and standards, and graduates of our teaching program must pass these necessary state examinations and student teaching requirements in order to become credentialed to teach in their state of residence.

 University of Phoenix students report higher satisfaction rates than their peers across the nation in each of the 10 categories surveyed by the National Survey of Student Engagement.
 University of Phoenix students report higher satisfaction rates than their peers across the nation in each of the 10 categories surveyed by the 2010 National Survey of Student Engagement.
 Students gave us our highest ranking in improving their knowledge of "thinking critically and analytically."
 Internal measurements show student satisfaction rates ranging from 91-96%.